carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

-Next, since our metagenomes have different sizes, it is imperative to convert the number of assigned reads (i.e. absolute abundance) into percentages (i.e. relative abundances) to be able to compare them.
+Next, since our metagenomes have different sizes, it is imperative to convert the number of assigned reads (i.e., absolute abundance) into percentages (i.e., relative abundances) to compare them.

-Right now our OTU table looks like this:
+Right now, our OTU table looks like this:
 ~~~
 > head(merged_metagenomes@otu_table@.Data)
 ~~~